glic3rinu/passlib/docs/modular_crypt_format.rst

 =======
 Historically, most unix systems supported only :class:`~passlib.hash.des_crypt`.
-Around the same time, many incompatible variations were also developed, but their hashes were not easily distingiushable from each other (see :ref:`archaic-unix-schemes`); making it impossible to use multiple hashes on one system, or progressively migrate to a newer scheme.
+Around the same time, many incompatible variations were also developed, but their hashes were not easily distinguishable from each other (see :ref:`archaic-unix-schemes`); making it impossible to use multiple hashes on one system, or progressively migrate to a newer scheme.